aspuru-guzik-group/Tartarus/README.md

 Total installation time: ~15-20mins.

+## Benchmarking with Tartarus

+To run the Tartarus benchmark we recommend using the provided Docker container.
+You will need to have Docker installed on your machine.
+Once you have Docker, you can follow these steps:

+1. Pull the Tartarus Docker image: `docker pull ac/tartarus:latest`

+2. Run the Docker container: `docker run --rm -it -v ${PATH_TO_DATA}:/data ac/tartarus:latest --mode ${BENCHMARK_MODE} --smiles_file ${INPUT_FILE_NAME}`

+3. The output file will be written to the mounted data container.

+Please note that this is a high level summary, for more details and all possible options please refer to the documentation provided with the container or the Tartarus Github repository.

 ## Installing XTB and CREST

 The task of designing organic photovoltaics and emitters will require the use of [**XTB**](https://github.com/grimme-lab/xtb), a program package of semi-empirical quantum mechanical methods, and [**CREST**](https://github.com/grimme-lab/crest), a utility of xtb used to sample molecular conformers.